Eccles, Greater Manchester: Governance

 In 1854 the Barton, Eccles, Winton and Monton Local Board of Health was established for the northern part of the township of Barton.
 Eccles was incorporated as a municipal borough in 1892, part of which was in Barton poor law union, an inter-parish unit established to provide social security, and in 1933 this was expanded to include most of Barton Moss civil parish, and part of Worsley Urban District.
 A small part of the borough was transferred in 1961 to the County Borough of Salford.
 In 1974 the borough was abolished and its area transferred to Greater Manchester to form part of the City of Salford.

 The Eccles area incorporates the wards of Barton, Winton, and Eccles.

 Following its review of parliamentary representation in Greater Manchester, the Boundary Commission for England recommended that Eccles be split between two new constituencies; Salford and Eccles, from the existing Salford constituency and the central/eastern part of Eccles, and Worsley and Eccles South, from the existing Worsley constituency and the southern/western part of Eccles.
+These took effect at the 2010 general election, then a further boundary revision took place which led to the creation of the present Worsley and Eccles seat for 2024, reuniting representation within one seat.